Come to visit us

 If you come to a 10.30 am service on Sunday or Wednesday you are cordially invited to stay for refreshments after the service.
 We hope you will do that.
 You will be very welcome.

 The main entrance to the church has several steps, but there is level access to the church and its buildings through the door leading directly from our car park.
 There are sliding doors there which may be easier for anyone who uses a wheelchair or has a buggy to push.
 This is also the best access if you are using the church's rooms for a function that is not related to a service.
+However, during the building works (commencing at the beginning of October) this part of the church will be inaccessible and the entrance for those needing level access will be through the vestry door on the side of the church facing Four Oaks Road.

-There is an accessible unisex toilet.
 For those with hearing difficulties there is an induction loop in the church and facilities in some of the rooms.
 Large print books are available.

 Please get in touch with the office if we might be able to help with other needs.
 We will do our best to assist.